 How Much Does Exterior House Painting Cost?

-The painting of your home is like purchasing a set of golf clubs or getting your hair done.
+The painting of your home is a lot like buying a car or boat.

 - Surface PREP: This is the most important part.
 The following is from PDCA Standard P-14.Levels of Surface Preparation

 - Level 1: Basic: This surface preparation level requires basic cleanliness of surfaces to ensure the adhesion of new finishes to the surfaces to which they are applied with less concern for the adhesion of existing paint coats and quality of appearance of the finished surfaces.
 Preparation shall include…